jeffersonlam/sublime-settings/README.md

 ![Sublime Text](./sublime-text-icon.png "Sublime Text")

 # sublime-settings
 These are my settings for Sublime Text - the popular text editor for web developers.
 I'm creating this repo so I have an easy way to share my settings with people, and also let people give me suggestions.
-Feedback is welcome as always welcome - just submit a pull request!
+Feedback is always welcome - just submit a pull request!

 ## Sublime Packages
 These are the packages I have installed.
 To list your Sublime packages, press `Cmd+Shift+P` and type in `List Packages`.